jersou/clite-parser/README.md

 **CliteParser generates CLI from classes or modules** (or objects) : each field generates an "option", each method generates a "command" (positional arguments).

-Just write your tool as a class, and call Clite with it...
+Just write your tool as a class (or as **ESM module**), and call Clite with it...
 Clite will deserialize the command line in your class and launch the right methods or display the help...
 Then you can optionally personalize the displayed help or add aliases (for example) to complete your CLI.

 ```typescript
 #!/usr/bin/env -S deno run